netsec-ethz/rains/DESIGN-ASSERTION-CACHE.md

   signature).
 It must also add this entry to the consistency cache.
 - it must provide fast lookup of a set of assertions based on name, type, and zone (if any context is allowed) or a name, type, zone, and context.
 A set is returned such that the calling function can decide which entry it wants to send back according to a policy.
-Depending on a parameter flag it also returns expired assertions as part of the returned set (to allow answering queries with option 5 set).
+Be aware that also expired, but not yet reaped values are returned in the set.
 - it must provide a reap function that removes expired assertions.
 This function must also remove the corresponding element in the consistency cache.
 - it must provide a removal function which removes all assertions of a specific zone in case this